tjohnson314/sql-docs/docs/tools/sqlcmd/sqlcmd-connect-database-engine.md

 - **sqlcmd** uses the protocol specified as part of the connection string, as described later in this article.

 - If no protocol is specified as part the connection string, **sqlcmd** uses the protocol defined as part of the alias that's connected.
-To configure **sqlcmd** to use a specific network protocol by creating an alias, see [Create or Delete a Server Alias for Use by a Client (SQL Server Configuration Manager)](../../database-engine/configure-windows/create-or-delete-a-server-alias-for-use-by-a-client.md).
+To configure **sqlcmd** to use a specific network protocol by creating an alias, see [Create or delete a server alias for use by a client](../../database-engine/configure-windows/create-or-delete-a-server-alias-for-use-by-a-client.md).

 - If the protocol isn't specified in some other way, **sqlcmd** uses the network protocol determined by the protocol order in [!INCLUDE [ssNoVersion](../../includes/ssnoversion-md.md)] Configuration Manager.